 Constipation is the infrequent passage of hard, dry feces.
 There are a number of causes of constipation in cats which are covered in more detail here.
 Cats usually pass a stool once or twice a day, if the feces remain in the colon for too long, they become dry and hard, making them more difficult to pass.

-The goal in treating constipation is to increase fluids and fibre in the diet.
+The goal of treating constipation is to increase fluids and fibre in the diet.
 There are several ways you can do this.
 However, if you do not notice an improvement within 12-24 hours, do see your veterinarian because constipation can quickly turn into obstipation, which is serious.

 Hairballs can be a cause of constipation if you have a cat who is prone to constipation you may want to consider feeding him a specially formulated “hairball diet”.
 Also, make sure you groom him regularly to remove loose hair from his coat.